cap-js/docs/java/observability.md

 }
 ```

-Similarly, it's possible to record metrics during execution of, for example, a custom event handler.
+Similarly, you can record metrics during execution of, for example, a custom event handler.
 The following example manages a metric `reviewCounter`, which counts the number of book reviews posted by users.
 Adding the `bookId` as additional attribute improves the value of the data as this can be handled by the Open Telemetry front end as dimension for aggregating values of this metric.

 ```java
 @Component